ForgeRock/tntp-pingone-credentials/docs/Verification/Readme.md

     </tr>
      <tr>
       <td>Delivery method message</td>
-      <td>The message to display to the user allowing them to choose the delivery method to
+      <td>The message to display to the user allowing them to choose the delivery method to \
-  receive the pairing URL (QRCODE, SMS, EMAIL).</td>
+  receive the credential verification URL (QRCODE, PUSH).</td>
     </tr>
      <tr>
       <td>QR code message</td>
-      <td>The message with instructions to scan the QR code to begin the digital wallet pairing process.</td>
+      <td>The message with instructions to scan the QR code to begin the credential verification process.</td>
     </tr>
     <tr>
       <td>Waiting Message</td>